nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

   1. No recovery endpoints should be publicly accessible, even if the granule-id or other values are known.
 - [Error](#error-paths):
   1. Requests for recovery info on files that are not being recovered should return HTTP Status 404.

+  1. Recovering files that are in the process of being recovered should return an error.

 ### General Security